Welcome!

 Meetings

-Our next meeting is our AGM (annual general meeting) on 4 September at 6.30pm at St Joseph’s Church on Ellice St (accessible entrance from Brougham St).
-We will elect a new committee and vote on our new Association Rules – all residents are welcome.
+Our 2025 AGM (annual general meeting) was on 4 September .
+We elected a new committee and voted on our new Association Rules – all residents are welcome.
 Please join up as a member so you can vote.

-The Greater Wellington regional council and Māori Ward candidates meeting will be on 3 September at St Peter’s Church on Willis St from 6 – 8 pm.
-Get your questions in ahead of time to mtvicra@gmail.com.
+The Greater Wellington regional council and Māori Ward candidates meeting was on 3 September at St Peter’s Church.

 The things we care about